-The information contained herein is subject to change without notice.
-The only warranties for Hewlett Packard Enterprise products and services are set forth in the express warranty statements accompanying such products and services.
-Nothing herein should be construed as constituting an additional warranty.
-Hewlett Packard Enterprise shall not be liable for technical or editorial errors or omissions contained herein.
+The information provided here is subject to change without notice.
+Hewlett Packard Enterprise's products and services are covered only by the express warranty statements that come with them.
+This document does not constitute an additional warranty.
+Hewlett Packard Enterprise is not responsible for any technical or editorial errors or omissions in this document.

 Confidential computer software.
-Valid license from Hewlett Packard Enterprise required for possession, use, or copying.
-Consistent with FAR 12.211 and 12.212, Commercial Computer Software, Computer Software Documentation, and Technical Data for Commercial Items are licensed to the U.S. Government under vendor's standard commercial license.
+You must have a valid license from Hewlett Packard Enterprise to possess, use, or copy the software.
+In accordance with FAR 12.211 and 12.212, Commercial Computer Software, Computer Software Documentation, and Technical Data for Commercial Items are licensed to the U.S. Government under the vendor's standard commercial license.

-Links to third-party websites take you outside the Hewlett Packard Enterprise website.
-Hewlett Packard Enterprise has no control over and is not responsible for information outside the Hewlett Packard Enterprise website.
+Links to third-party websites will take you outside of the Hewlett Packard Enterprise website.
+Hewlett Packard Enterprise has no control over and is not responsible for the information outside the Hewlett Packard Enterprise website.